Skip to content

 Method 1Using the Settings UI

-You can set your default profile in Windows Terminal easily using the Settings UI, which lets you pick which app opens first without editing any files.
+You can set your default profile in Windows Terminal using the Settings UI.
+This makes it easy to choose which app opens automatically when you start Windows Terminal, without needing to change any text files.

 1. Open Windows Terminal from your Start menu.